GP TRAVELLER

 Traveling to Miami: What you need to know

-Flights to Miami are readily available from Europe and across North America, with multiple daily direct services from a wide array of cities.
+Flights to Miami operate from across Europe and North America, with direct services from many cities.

 How many days should you spend at the Miami Grand Prix?